FGlazov/IL2Stats_Enhancements/readme.txt

 This module records and shows rams between aircraft.
 This allows you to find out which two players rammed each other.

-Thanks to HawkerMkIII, PR9INICHEK, JorgeHFJ, and =FEW=Hauggy, Arkanno, JorgeHFJ and GhostDragon for providing translations!
+Thanks to HawkerMkIII, PR9INICHEK, JorgeHFJ, and =FEW=Hauggy for providing translations!

 ------------ Modules changing scoring of sorties ------------